Combatd/Hybrid_Cloud_Foundations/README.md

 Bridges act as virtual switches that manage network traffic between physical and virtual network interfaces.

 The default AHV configuration includes an OVS bridge called br0 and a native Linux bridge called virbr0.
 The virbr0 Linux bridge carries management and storage communication between the CVM and AHV host.
 All other storage, host, and VM network traffic flows through the br0 OVS bridge.
 The AHV host, VMs, and physical interfaces use ports for connectivity to the bridge.
 Next, let's discuss ports.

+### Virtual Networking: Ports
+Ports are logical constructs created in a bridge that represent connectivity to the virtual switch.
+Nutanix uses several port types, including internal, tap, VXLAN, and bond.

+* An internal port provides access for the AHV host.

+* Tap ports act as bridge connections for virtual NICs presented to VMs.

+* VXLAN ports are used for the IP address management functionality provided by Acropolis.

+* Bonded ports provide NIC teaming for the physical interfaces of the AHV host.